MoNo258/Exchange_Rates_Board-project/README.md

 # Exchange Rates Board project
-Final Project for CodersLab JavaScrip+React course.
+Final Project for Coders Lab Front-end course.
 Application is presenting latest and historical exchange rates (sourced from API) and financial news (sourced from API).
-Simple Firebase registration and login process is available (this will be developed further together with user's functionalities).
+Simple Firebase registration and login process is available (this will be developed further together with user's functionalities).<br />
+The idea behind this was based on my experience as Financial Analyst - this app was supposed to be a 'little sister' of Reuters and Bloomberg terminals.
+I was struggling a lot to find free API services that will give me opportunity to show wider range of financial instruments.
+Having that in mind I am really happy to present you rates' table, charts and financial news.

 ## Link to demo
 https://mono258.github.io/Exchange_Rates_Board-project `*`